Diego-Hiriart/challenge_MLE-Diego-Hiriart/docs/challenge.md

 - Most metrics for XGBoost and Logistic Regression are the same when trained with feature importance and class balancing.
 The determining factor for knowing the best one is the f1-score for both reports.
 - An f1-score is better the closer it gets to be equal to 1.
 - Considering this, the XGBoost Classifier is the best for this task, since its f1-scores are 0.66 and 0.37, both 1/100th higher than the Logistic Regression model.

+# Deployment
+- Following recommendations, GCP was used to deploy the API.
+- Considering the existence of a *Dockerfile* on the provided challenge, deployment is made using a container.
+- Since there is no need for Kubernetes features, Google Cloud Run is used for deployment of the API, instead of Google Kubernetes Engine.
+- As requested on *Part IV*, CI and CD (with GitHub Actions) are used for testing and deployment, respectively.